 Other attempts by unions to raise wages by increasing the demand for their members are not likely to create inefficiency.
-For example, union efforts to increase worker productivity or to encourage consumers to buy products made by union members do not reduce economic efficiency.
+For example, union efforts to increase worker productivity or to encourage consumers to buy products made by union

 In the case of bilateral monopoly, the amount of labor employed is restricted by the monopsony firm to a quantity that falls short of the efficient level.
 In effect, the efficiency damage has already been done.
 The labor union seeks merely to offset the monopsony firm's ability to restrict the wage.